 Journey Through the Past remains one of the odder pieces in the Neil Young puzzle.
 This two-disc soundtrack, released on Nov.
 7, 1972, was no way to cap Young's brightest year as a solo artist.

 Young's Harvest had been one of 1972's biggest sellers, and the hit singles "Old Man" and "Heart of Gold" helped make Neil Young a household name in his own right.
 Yet, Young – in what might be seen with historical hindsight as a typical move for this endlessly idiosyncratic artist – decided to follow up those triumphs with music from a largely inexplicable film of the same name.
 Journey Through the Past might best be described as Young's loose, experimental take on a documentary.

 That said, the film features some interesting moments from Young's then-relatively short history.
 Recordings from concert and television appearances by Buffalo Springfield (Hollywood Palace, 1967) and Crosby, Stills, Nash & Young (a blistering live version of "Ohio") are among the highlights.

-Elsewhere, there are scraps from his solo years, including a 16-minute ‘Words,’ a fragment of ‘Are You Ready for the Country?’ and a partial ‘Alabama’ that crumbles into a rehearsal take of the same, before melting into ‘God Bless America,’ which is topped off with an excerpt of a Richard Nixon speech.
+Elsewhere, there are scraps from his solo years – including a 16-minute "Words," a fragment of "Are You Ready for the Country?" and a partial take on "Alabama" that crumbles away before emerging as "God Bless America," which is topped off with an excerpt of a Richard Nixon speech.

-The album barely made a dent in the charts, and to this day, ‘Journey Through the Past’ remains one of the only Young titles never to be re-issued on CD.
-It’s follow-up,’Time Fades Away,’ being another glaring omission from his catalog.
-The film, however, was released on DVD as part of his ‘Archives’ box set.
+Perhaps unsurprisingly, Journey Through the Past barely made a dent in the charts – and, to this day, the album remains one of the only Young titles never to be reissued.
+Time Fades Away, its follow-up, is another glaring omission.
+The film, however, was released on DVD as part of Young's Archives box set.